BennyZaBoi/chess-project/README.md

- > As you complete each section you **must** remove the prompt text.
-Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\>"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
  # Chess Game
- > Your author list below should include links to all members GitHub (remove existing author).

- > Authors: Hien Bui (https://github.com/hbgithubucr), Luis Barrios (https://github.com/LuisBrios), Ben Pham (https://github.com/BennyZaBoi), and Alex Zhang (https://github.com/sAwesomedragon)
+Authors: Hien Bui (https://github.com/hbgithubucr), Luis Barrios (https://github.com/LuisBrios), Ben Pham (https://github.com/BennyZaBoi), and Alex Zhang (https://github.com/sAwesomedragon)

- > You will be forming a group of **FOUR** students and working on an interesting project.
-The project has 4 phases, each one with specific requirements.
-A list of proposed project ideas that have been successful in previous quarters is listed in the project specifications document on Canvas.
-You can select an idea from the list and start thinking about the features you will implement.
-If you want to propose your own original idea, you will have to contact your instructor to discuss the project and obtain written permission before you submit your project proposal (Phase 1).
-The project work should be divided almost equally among team members.
-You can of course help each other, but it needs to be clear who will be responsible for which features.
-Additionally, you are expected to follow Scrum patterns, specifically the use of a Scrum (Project) board, Sprints, and Scrum meetings.

- > ## Expectations
- > * The backend of your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
- > * **Each member of the group must actively participate in the Github Project board, writing unit tests, and reviewing commited code.**
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.
-You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?
->   * This project (Chess) is crucial to us since it allows us to apply various design patterns and chess solution algorithms that we had never worked with before.
+* This chess game project is imortant and interesting to us since it allows us to apply various design patterns and chess solution algorithms that we had never worked with before.
+Additionally it will give us the chance to learn how to output our program graphically (at least partially) as well as how to save and load a game.
- > * We plan to use C++ and SDL2 as our interface for our chessboard.
+* For this chess game project, we plan to use C++ as our primary coding language as well as SDL2 as our interface for our chessboard and pieces.
- > * For the input, this game will take in the coordinates of a chess piece.
-If it is a valid spot for the chess piece to move, then the output would be the new location of such chess piece.
-Of course, if not, the user will have to keep putting in coordinates until they choose a valid position.
+* The chess game will take input from the user through the terminal.
+The program will take in the coordinates of a chess piece and the coordinates for where to move it.
+If it is not a valid spot for the chess piece to move, the user will have to keep putting in coordinates until they choose a valid position.
+The program will then output the current state of the chess board and pieces graphically on the screen using SDL2.
- > * The chess game will allow for two users to play against each other.
-Users will have the ability to undo their moves, as well as to save, load, and continue their incomplete games.
+* The features of our chess game will be allowing for two users to play the classsic game of chess against each other, allowing users to undo their moves, and give them the ability to save, load, and continue their incomplete games.
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column